metral/fe-training/modules/module-01-developing-on-k8s.md

 In this module, you will learn to:
   - Deploy a webapp to Kubernetes
-  - Expand the webapp to use other Kubernetes resources and best practices
+  - Expand the webapp to use other Kubernetes resources
-  - Work with the Tectonic Ingress Controller
-  - Stand up your own Ingress Controller
+  - Learn Kubernetes best practices

 ## Requirements
 * go 1.8.3
 * Kubernetes 1.7+

-## Tasks

 ### Setup - Run Go HTTP Server on Kubernetes